-You walking tour starts from Porta Nuova and Piazza delle Erbe.
+You walking tour starts from Porta Nuova.
 In front of you, the massive Roman arena stands out in the lively square.
 Still remarkably well preserved, today it’s home to Verona’s summer opera and jazz festivals.

-From piazza delle Erbe, the lively via Mazzini will lead you to the city center.
-In a small street on your right (via Scudo di Francia), pay attention to the historical Bottega del Vino, a perfect place to sip a glass of wine or to reserve your lunch.
+From Piazza Bra, the lively via Mazzini will lead you to the city center.
+In a small street on your right (via Scudo di Francia), pay attention to the historical Bottega del Vino.
+It’s a perfect place to sip a glass of wine or to reserve your lunch.

 Nevertheless, I find really funny to look at the many ways tourists express their love, from writing it on the walls (note that walls are covered with drawing paper, changed from time to time and sold as souvenir!), on the tiles (yes, you can purchase a tile and have it engraved, for just 75€!), on the padlocks, and even on chewed chewing gums (do their beloved really deserve it???)!!!

 The Torre dei Lamberti (Lamberti Family tower) is a medieval bell tower just off Piazza delle Erbe.
-It was started in the 12th century and was raised a few times after that until it reached its final height of 84 meters (…and 238 steps to climb – but you can cheat and take the elevator).
+It was started in the 12th century and was raised a few times after that until it reached its final height of 84 meters.
+It also has 238 steps to climb… but you can cheat and take the elevator.